Get Started Today!

 • Stroke

-Managing polycystic ovary syndrome and weight
+Conceiving when dealing with polycystic ovary syndrome and weight

-As for fertility, most patients with PCOS will require treatment with some type of ovulation induction medication (either Clomid, Letrozole or gonadotropin therapy) and metformin to achieve ovulation and pregnancy.
+Most patients with PCOS will require treatment with some type of ovulation induction medication (either Clomid, Letrozole or gonadotropin therapy) and metformin to achieve ovulation and pregnancy.
 Our Austin fertility center finds that some women can conceive using these medications with timed intercourse.
 However, some patients may need other fertility treatments like intrauterine insemination (IUI) or in vitro fertilization (IVF).

 Once the patient conceives, the doctor providing prenatal care will decide whether the patient should continue to take metformin.
 These decisions are based on a careful evaluation of the risks and benefits to both the patient and her baby.